gbmhunter/blog/content/electronics/communication-protocols/1-wire-protocol/index.md

 <p>The 1-wire communication protocol is a hardware and software design that allows communication between a microcontroller and other ICs, using only a single wire (excluding ground, and if needed, a power rail).
 Each and every 1-Wire IC has it's own unique code.</p>

-{{< img src="ds18b20-temp-sensor-functional-block-diagram-showing-one-wire-interface.png" width="475px" caption="The functional block diagram of the DS18B20 temperature sensor, showing the 1-wire interface circuitry.
-Image from www.maximintegrated.com."  >}}
+{{% figure src="ds18b20-temp-sensor-functional-block-diagram-showing-one-wire-interface.png" width="475px" caption="The functional block diagram of the DS18B20 temperature sensor, showing the 1-wire interface circuitry.
+Image from www.maximintegrated.com."  %}}

 ## Addressing